 Creating handmade chocolates in small batches in a 1910 brick mill building in Brattleboro, Southern Vermont, we are a husband and wife team with a passion for travel and good drink and food.
 Arriving from San Francisco, we put down roots in the Connecticut River valley after a serendipitous cross country adventure almost twenty years ago.

 Our little town and the surrounding valley currently supports multiple bakeries, breweries, locavore restaurants, cheese makers, food producers and growers, making it a hub for those who love great food and drink.

-John spent several years as head coffee roaster and roasting shop manager for Mocha Joe’s when we first touched base in Brattleboro.
+John spent several years as head coffee roaster and manager at Mocha Joe’s Roasting when we first touched base in Brattleboro.
 His experience sourcing beans, cupping with leaders in the field like George Howell, as well as visiting origin have provided a great background to working with chocolate.

-Since moving to Vermont Dar spent several years freelancing as a graphic designer while at Peter Havens Restaurant, a bustling fine dining spot in downtown Brattleboro, working front of house, plating desserts and soaking in everything the chefs/owners offered.
+Soon after moving to Vermont Dar spent several years at Peter Havens Restaurant, a bustling fine dining spot in downtown Brattleboro, while freelancing as a graphic designer.